anguzz/powershell/intune/pwExpireNotify/readme.md

 # Usage
 - Set your `$userPrincipalName` variable by changing the `$domainEmailExtension`  in the `checkExpire.ps1` script
-- Set your organization's password expiration interval `$PasswordPolicyInterval` in the `checkExpire.ps1` script
+- Set your organization's password expiration interval `$PasswordPolicyInterval` in the `checkExpire.ps1` script.
+Currently it's set as a default of 90 days.
-- Set the `$destinationPath` variable used in all 3 scripts `detection.ps1` `install.ps1` and `uninstall.ps1` files where the expirationCheck task script will be saved.
+- Adjust the `$destinationPath` variable used in all 3 scripts `detection.ps1` `install.ps1` and `uninstall.ps1`.
+Currently it's set as at a default location in the C drive at `C:\pwExNotify`
 - Set the `$tenantID`, `$clientID` & `$client_secret` in the install.ps1 file
+- Run the `generateKey.ps1` file to generate an AES key, add the key in both `install.ps1` and `checkExpire.ps1`.
+This key is necessary for the `ConvertTo-Secure` string to read across System vs User contexts.
 - Add your `logo.png` under files and modify the popup dimensions for it accordingly.

 # Authentication